Who are we

 and social media groups; and ultimately illuminate the common ground

-global community the "Art" resulting from these changes needs to be
+global community; the "Art" resulting from these changes needs to be

-creative production of a period is to be the historical barometer of that
+culture of a period is to be the historical barometer of that

 colonialism is as lost as the religious stories embedded in the rich

-allegorical paintings of Renaissance Italy.
+allegorical paintings in the churches of Italy.

 on environment, consumption, identity and the global audience.
 Visual